chrismetcalf/GOC-API-Stnd-new-structure/README.md

 To avoid collision with the data and general interoperability metadata is to be described in a variable in the response.

-Two fields are required in the metadata varialble.
+Two fields are required in the metadata variable.

-* The creation datetime of the response in ISO 8601 date-time format with timezone.
+* The creation date-time of the response in ISO 8601 date-time format with timezone.
 * The licenses relevant to the dataset presented.

 ```JSON